Uncovering The Lost Antiquity In The Origins of Western Medicine

-The real origins of medicine: a story older than hippocrates
+The Real Origins of Medicine: a story older than hippocrates

 To reveal history is to crack open a plant pot and to see the length and health of its root.
 Often, the Western narrative credits Hippocrates as the “father of (all) medicine,” renowned for his “Theory of the Four Humors” and the “Fundamentals of Harmonizing Opposites.”
 These ancient texts offered a systematic approach to disease pathology, marking a shift away from attributing illness to magic or the gods.
 However, ancient civilizations had developed medical systems with organized belief systems and practices, long before Hippocrates’ birth in 460 BC.